 Replacing an electric water heater requires a permit in most areas.
 This ensures that both the electrical and plumbing connections are done properly and safely and meet the local code requirements.
-Here we will look at the basic electrical requirements only.
-If you're replacing an existing electric unit, now is the time to make sure the original water heater wiring is up to snuff.
+Here we will look at the basic electrical requirements only, and these apply to a standard tank-style electric water heater, not an on-demand water heater.
+If you're planning to replace an existing electric hot water heater, now is the time to make sure the original water heater wiring is up to snuff.

 Turn Off the Power